Annex

 I have been inspired by and adapted the ideas from the web designs, tutorials and publications of many intelligent and generous professionals.
 Their print and web resources have enabled me to build my vision — a pig web site with information arranged in alternate streaks of fat and lean.

-I do not know any of them, we’ve never met, but what works here is because of their guidance.
+I certainly do not know any of them, we’ve never met… But what works here is because of their guidance.
 What fails is because I lost my way in the haymows during the hog days of summer.

 I consider these folks some of the fittest hogs at the trough.
-Because of them, the web is le ss a Paris and more a Porkopolis.
-Thank you: Jeffrey Zeldman, Eric Meyer, Dan Cederholm , Andy Budd and all the folks who write for and maintain A List Apart.
+Because of them, the web is less a Paris and more a Porkopolis.
+Thank you: Jeffrey Zeldman; Eric Meyer; Dan Cederholm; all the folks who write for and maintain A List Apart; and Justin Tadlock and the forum members at ThemeHybrid.
+I learned so very much more about WordPress through all these folks work and immeasurably fine advice.

-Much of my research has been made possible by the great expertise of the librarians and staff of the Public Library of Youngstown and Mahoning County, especially the folks at the Poland Branch.
+Also, much of my research has been made possible by the great expertise of the librarians and staff of public libraries throughout the United States and many foreign countries.
+Libraries remain a powerful and dependable source in information, education and personal growth

 snout in bucket